Praqma/GodotDevOps/docs/BlogPost.md

 Game development is a notoriously special form of software development with many unique challenges.
 However, that doesn't mean we can't learn from contemporary practices outside of the game dev world.
-We did just that this summer, and this post serves as a summary of what we've learned.
+We did exactly that this summer, and this post serves as a summary of what we've learned.
 We hope it can be of use to other aspiring developers and show a different aspect to game development outside of scripting, modeling and level design.

 While we used [Godot](https://godotengine.org/) for our engine, we'll try to include [Unity](https://unity.com/) examples as well.